openstack/cloudkitty/HACKING.rst

 - [C320] Do not use LOG.warn as it's deprecated.
 - [C321] Ensure that the _() function is explicitly imported to ensure proper translations.
+- [C322] Check for usage of deprecated assertRaisesRegexp

 LOG Translations
 ----------------